YOUR ULTIMATE GUIDE

 TMUA Paper 2 Example Page

-The difference should be apparent immediately.
+While the presentation is the exact same, the style of the question is different.
 Questions here are not about simply solving a problem, but using the solution to answer questions within the context of the question, or to evaluate a problem and/or solution and discuss it’s reasoning or its flaws.

 This makes its sound like an entirely different subject than Paper 1, but the difference isn’t as extreme as you think.
 These are still undeniably maths questions, and as such you will be required to use maths to solve a problem.
 The key thing is that you will have extra steps and extra things to consider when doing so.